Cheapest places to study abroad

 Cheapest English Speaking countries to Study abroad

 Norway remains one of the cheapest English-speaking countries to study abroad.
-On the list of Top 5 best places to study abroad listed above, Norway is the most English-speaking country.
+On the list of Top 5 best places to study abroad listed above, Norway is the most English-speaking country and one of the Cheapest country to study for Nigerian students.
 Other English-speaking countries where you can study at a quite affordable rate include; Ireland, Malta, Australia and New Zealand.
-These are English-speaking countries with low or cheap tuition fees and low cost of living compared to other developed countries.
+These are English-speaking countries with low or cheap tuition fees and a low cost of living compared to other developed countries.
 Their educational system is also of a very high standard.

 Cheapest French-Speaking Countries to Study Abroad